hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Calibration (adjustment)
 * Experiments have shown that maximum margin methods such as SVM, boosted trees etc push the real posterior probability away from 0 and 1 while methods such as Naive Bayes tend to push the probabilities towards 0 and 1.
 And in cases where predicting the accurate probabilities is more important, this poses a serious problem.
 * Boosted trees, Random Forests and SVMs performs best after calibration.
+* 2 methods of calibrating the posterior probabilities – <b>Platt Scaling</b> and <b>Isotonic Regression</b>
+* Reliability Plots - be used to visualize calibration.
+On real problems where the true conditional probabilities are not known, model calibration can be visualized with reliability diagrams (DeGroot & Fienberg, 1982).
+First, the prediction space is discretized into ten bins.
+Cases with predicted value between 0 and 0.1 fall in the first bin, between 0.1 and 0.2 in the second bin, etc. For each bin, the mean predicted value is plotted against the true fraction of positive cases.
+If the model is well calibrated the points will fall near the diagonal line.